 Foreword by Mike Leslie, VP of sales, temporary housing, Sedgwick

-After a property loss, many insureds experience trauma as they work through the stages of grief for their damaged home, precious family heirloom or priceless photos.
+After a property loss, many insureds experience trauma as they work through the stages of grief for their damaged home, precious family heirlooms or priceless photos.
 Processing the loss can take time and may interfere with the ability to make sound decisions while navigating their claim.

 Learning to identify trauma and respond productively fosters a better claims experience for both adjusters and insureds.
 Dr. Raymond Shelton is an expert in traumatic stress management and leads training courses for Sedgwick colleagues and the industry at large — helping them manage the stress associated with handling claims.